ryanmorse312/Java-Tutorial/README.md

-Java-Tutorial
+The Dark is Rising
 =============

-Contains tutorials for Java coded in HTML and CSS and utilizing impress.js.
-So far, A beginning Java tutorial is included.
+Contains a presentation for school about Susan Cooper's "The Dark is Rising"